New paper type - Summary of online lectures 5% OFF!

 Imagine that your classmates (or anyone else) want to recreate the laboratory work by reading your description.
-That is why you should be clear and precise when describing used methods.
+That is why you should be clear and precise when describing the methods you use.

-Here you need to provide enough information about participants of the experiment.
-This will allow other students or researches to conduct the same experiment using people, who have similar characteristics.
+Here, you need to provide enough information about the participants of the experiment.
+This will allow other students or researchers to conduct the same experiment using people who have similar characteristics.

 Although you have already mentioned materials in the Materials and Methods section, here you need to give a more detailed description of the equipment you have used throughout the experiment.
 This section may include a certain technology type.
-In such a case you will need to indicate a number of the model and name of the brand.
+In such a case, you will need to indicate the model number and the name of the brand.

-If you had a survey on paper, designed for the experiment, it is necessary to give maximum details in a written form to allow future researches to understand the mechanisms of your experiment.
+Suppose you had a survey on paper, designed for the experiment.
+In that case, it is necessary to give maximum details in a written form to allow future researches to understand the mechanisms of your experiment.
 Attach the survey’s copy in the Appendix section at the end of your report and provide only the main characteristics in the Materials section.

 The lab report procedure section contains clear instructions that the participants were given.
-If exact guidelines and words are important for proper conduction of the experiment, use them accurately.
-Strictly follow given instructions to avoid any misconceptions.
+If exact guidelines and words are important for the proper conduction of the experiment, use them accurately.
+Strictly follow the instructions given to avoid any misconceptions.
 You may also be asked to write about the activities or tasks that you have completed.

 It is a place for numbers and clear data.

-A big part of your discussion section should include explanation, interpretation, and justification of the findings.
-Make sure that the information you provide is relevant for the class and for your tutor.
-If you doubt, ask your teacher what results he expects to get and then just put those results into words.
+A big part of your discussion section should include an explanation, interpretation, and justification of the findings.
+Make sure that the information you provide is relevant to the class and for your tutor.
+If you doubt, ask your teacher what results he expects to get, and then just put those results into words.
 But don’t forget to center everything on your hypothesis and experiment.

 This section should contain all the sources that you have used during the experiment.
 They include books, articles, textbooks, and other researches.
-To be on a safe side, we recommend asking your tutor about the required formatting style, because they greatly differ.
+To be on the safe side, we recommend asking your tutor about the required formatting style because they greatly differ.

 Don’t forget to provide in-text references to make the Reference page logical and connected to the text.